KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 **Benefits of Text:**

--   **Clarity and Precision:** Text allows for clear and precise descriptions of the error, pinpointing the exact issue you\'re facing.
+-   **Clarity and Precision:** Text allows for clear and precise descriptions of the error, pinpointing the exact issue you're facing.
--   **Copy-Pasting Relevant Code:** Code snippets can be copied and pasted directly into error reports, allowing for others to reproduction of the problem.
+-   **Copy-Pasting Relevant Code:** Code snippets can be copied and pasted directly into error reports, allowing others to reproduce the problem.
 -   **Searchability:** Text is searchable, making it easier for others to find solutions to similar errors in the future.